 When it comes to baby products, the list is endless.
 Everything from their nursery décor to their transportation methods needs to be researched, bought and somehow found space for, which can leave you tied up in knots.
 But to get this journey off to the best start, you only need to focus on the essentials.
-So, we’ve compiled a list of the products you really do need, plus a few things that it may not be worth wasting your time, money or valuable storage space on.
+So, we’ve compiled a list of the products you really do need, a newborn baby starter kit, plus a few things that it may not be worth wasting your time, money or valuable storage space on.

 It’s true, your baby really will just feed, sleep and poop so there’ll be a lot of bottom-wiping involved.
 Created using just water and a drop of fruit extract, WaterWipes are the World’s purest baby wipe and are the closest alternative to cotton wool and water.